 Please send your child to school with a labelled, refillable, sports type water bottle with a top that closes securely and easily.
+We have a filtered water filling station.

 Morning Snacks

 Teachers do not provide snacks, so please send your child with healthy options.
 Some students have serious allergies, so we politely request that you avoid sending nuts or peanut butter.